 Unknown Pleasures and CP 1919

 Last night print guru Daniel Mason gave a brilliant talk at the Wynkyn de Worde Society about his work researching, developing and manufacturing facsimile record sleeves for Joy Division, including their album Unknown Pleasures.
-We're working as the honorary designers for the society this year, and created the piece above as a memento of the talk.
+I’m working as the honorary designer for the society this year, and created the piece above as a memento of the talk.

 Unknown Pleasures was Joy Division’s debut album, and featured Peter Saville’s fantastic and iconic sleeve design: